-8. Monitoring risk
+9. Monitoring Risk

 The trust will monitor its risk profile continuously and recognise the changing landscape of this.
+The trust will cooperate with risk management auditors (internal and external auditors) and implement reasonable risk management audit recommendations made to them.

-As advised by the ESFA, a risk register will be maintained through "Every" software to identify and document risks and control measures.
+A Risk Register will be maintained to identify and document risks and control measures.
 This will include the following elements:

-- Risk category Identified risks will be categorised under the appropriate categorisation this makes it clear which department and who would be impacted as the result of a risk capitulating, and who is responsible for managing the mitigation and prevention controls. - Risk description A short description will follow the risk category in order to provide more clarity as to what the risk is, who needs to take action and what the consequences are. - Risk ID Each risk will be given a unique number to reference and track the risk. - Business objective threatened This will be used to briefly outline which objective, e.g. safeguarding, budgeting, or staff retention, will be impacted by an identified risk to establish which area of operation might need to be mitigated. - The gross risk score This will be the estimated likelihood that the risk will occur and the level of impact this will have.
+- Risk category Identified risks will be categorised under the appropriate categorisation this makes it clear which department and/or person would be impacted as the result of a risk capitulating, and who is responsible for managing the mitigation and prevention controls. - Risk description A short description will follow the risk category in order to provide more clarity as to what the risk is, who needs to take action and what the consequences are. - Business objective threatened This will be used to briefly outline which objective, e.g. safeguarding, budgeting, or staff retention, will be impacted by an identified risk to establish which area of operation might need to be mitigated. - The gross risk score This will be the estimated likelihood that the risk will occur and the level of impact this will have.
 These two elements refer back to the risk tolerance grid above.
 Once the risk has been identified and measured, the appropriate risk level will be stated with reference to how high the likelihood and impact is. - Control measures This section will be informed by the gross risk score, meaning that, having measured the risk, the trust will know whether the risk will be tolerated, treated, transferred or terminated. - The net risk score After putting control measures in place, the trust will reassess the level of risk and give an honest reflection of how effective the mitigation processes are.
-The net risk score is a revised version of the gross risk score. - Risk ranking This section will indicate which risks are deemed to be of a high priority and require further interventions. - Risk trigger This will state what caused the need for mitigation or a contingency plan to be implemented.

-- Contingency plan This will be completed where it has been deemed necessary to implement one.
+The net risk score is a revised version of the gross risk score.

+- Risk ranking This section will indicate which risks are deemed to be of a high priority and require further interventions. - Risk trigger This will state what caused the need for mitigation or a contingency plan to be implemented. - Contingency plan This will be completed where it has been deemed necessary to implement one.
 This will outline the action required to reduce or eliminate the detriment that a risk's capitulation would have otherwise caused, and what would happen without contingency plans in place. - Risk owner An identifiable individual will be established who decides if control measures are needed. - Date of last review Risks will be clearly dated on the register whenever they are reviewed or added.
 There may be risks which are reoccurring or ongoing, meaning that they will be reviewed regularly to ensure mitigation implementation is suitable. - Current status of risk The person filling out the register will be able to establish how the risk progresses and whether more or fewer mitigation methods need to be implemented. - Risk retired date and rationale for retiring risk This element will only be used where the monitoring of a risk is no longer needed as the risk is no longer present or plans to take a risk have been retired.